machwatt/sf_filecollection_gallery/README.md

-	numberOfPages = Sets the count of visible pages in the pagination list insertAbove = Switches the pagination above the images list insertBelow = Switches the pagination below the images list enableLightbox = Switches if a lightbox is enabled for the images list enableDescription = If the metadata 'description' is provided, this switches the description below a single image
+	numberOfPages = Sets the count of visible pages in the pagination list insertAbove = Switches the pagination above the images list insertBelow = Switches the pagination below the images list enableLightbox = Switches if a lightbox is enabled for the images list  NOTE: You need some other extension (or anything else) to render that lightbox. enableDescription = If the metadata 'description' is provided, this switches the description below a single image

 ## Templating